deiv/rubinius-pkg/web/_includes/instructions.markdown

 </table>
 <h3><a class="instruction" name="add_scope">add_scope()</a></h3>

-   Create a new `StaticScope` object for the given Module on the stack.
+   Create a new `ConstantScope` object for the given Module on the stack.
    This scope is chained off the current scope of the method.

-   This also sets the scope of the current `CompiledMethod` to the new `StaticScope`.

 <table class="stack_effect">